SCStelz/CopilotForSecurity/CustomPlugIns/API-GetVirusTotalIP/README.md

-# Get Virus Total IP Information
+# Copilot for Security Custom Plugin - API - Get Virus Total IP Information

 #### Copilot for Security Plugin to gather reputation information for an IP Address using Virus Total API's